apprunjs/apprun-docs/docs/architecture.md

 AppRun solves two challenging problems commonly found in application development:

-Let's make the _Counter_ a bitter complicated to show how many times each button clicked.
+Let's make the _Counter_ a bit more complicated to show how many times each button is clicked.

 ```js
 --8<-- "counter.js"